 Full Circle screens all adoptive families carefully.
 All our adoptive families have a full assessment called a “homestudy evaluation” which is primarily an assessment of their lives and backgrounds.
 We get copies of their medical physicals, verification of their employment and stability, reference letters and a criminal records check.
 We check their home for safety as well.
 The homestudy evaluation includes a series of three to five meetings between a licensed social worker and the adoptive family, as well as any other children or adults living in the home.
 The family provides information concerning the stability of their relationship, their reasons for adopting (usually infertility), their child-rearing beliefs, and their financial stability among other subjects.
 Criminal records checks and a check of the “child abuse and neglect” registry are also a standard part of this assessment.
 Following placement of a child, the adoptive family has monthly contact for at least six months with a social worker to assure that adjustment is going well.

-Families are encouraged to attend seminars, conferences and other educational programs to further their understanding of adoption issues.
-Many families participate in the agency’s ten-month educational program called “Family Building Through Adoption” which consists of monthly seminars on various adoption subjects.
+Families are required to attend seminars, conferences and other educational programs to further their understanding of adoption issues.
 We know that you want to place your child with a family who is loving, safe, stable and able to help your child grow up with a feeling of confidence and pride about being adopted.
 We do too.

 Many adoptive parents want a less open adoption at the beginning.
 Over the months and years ahead, the adoptive family often longs for more information or for more connection than the birthparents are available for.
 The birthparents may have gone off in new directions in their lives.
 As a result, we see one of our primary functions as educating both birth and adoptive families about the range of options they have with regards to whether or not to have communication before and/or after placement and about some of the typical patterns.